Broshward/ArchlinuxVim/README.md

 For example 1.xx versions for VIM1 SBC, 2.xx versions for VIM2 device and etc.
 Now I happy have VIM3 Pro SBC and I will made for this.

-I̲N̲S̲T̲A̲L̲L̲
+I̲N̲S̲T̲A̲L̲L̲:

 Launch archlinuxvim_install bash script for install Archlinux on your device.
 Try this for root user.
 For example:

 $sudo ./archlinux_install /dev/mmcblk0

+or

 $sudo ./archlinux_install /dev/sdc

+or

+!!!
+After installation success you must remove linux-ODROID-n2 and uboot-ODROID-n2 packages and setting up linux-VIM3 and uboot-VIM3 correspondingly!!!

 Also you can simply load image to your install parts:

-# xzcat ArchLinuxVIM-X.XX.img.xz | dd of=/path/to/target/device
+\# xzcat ArchLinuxVIM-X.XX.img.xz | dd of=/path/to/target/device

-!!!
-After installation success you must remove linux-ODROID and uboot-ODROID packages and setting up linux-VIM3 and uboot-VIM3 correspondingly.!!!

 W̲h̲a̲t̲ ̲i̲n̲s̲t̲a̲l̲l̲ ̲s̲c̲r̲i̲p̲t̲ ̲d̲o̲e̲s̲:̲